bids-standard/bids-specification/src/02-common-principles.md

 -   Age SHOULD be given as the number of years since birth at the time of scanning (or first scan in case of multi session datasets).
-Using higher accuracy (weeks) should in general be avoided due to privacy protection, unless when appropriate given the study goals, e.g., when scanning babies.
+Using higher accuracy (weeks) should in general be avoided due to privacy protection, unless when appropriate given the study goals, for example, when scanning babies.

 ## Directory structure